DiegoReiriz/AkkaAgentsExample/README.markdown

 ## Time to get dirty

-I think that the best way to understand what is akka and how it works it doing a simple example, so let's develop and application in which we have 2 kinds of agents, *Producers* and *Consumers*.
-The idea is that, the *Producers* will send a message through a socket that will be listening a *Consumer* agent.
-Once the *Consumer* agent recieves the data, it will print the message.
+I think that the best way to understand what is akka and how it works it doing a simple example, so let's develop and application in which we have 2 kinds of Actors, *Producers* and *Consumers*.
+The idea is that, the *Producers* will send a message through a socket that will be listening a *Consumer* Actor.
+Once the *Consumer* Actor recieves the data, it will print the message.

 So with this example, we are going to learn how to send message to actor using akka and how to write and read from sockets,